ericliu0000/Visual-Collatz/README.md

 mvn javafx:run

-You need a version of java to run this, I don't know which one but I'm using 11 so that one works.
+You need a version of Java and Maven to run this, I don't know which one of Java but I'm using 11 so that one works.
+I also set some stuff in the pom that says 11 so I think it is the best.

 ## Contributors:
 Eric Liu